Frank Sullivan (medical doctor): Academic career

 He has worked as a GP since 1984 when he joined a practice in Blantyre, South Lanarkshire.
-He was appointed to a lecturer’s post at the Glasgow in 1985.
+He was appointed to a lecturer's post at the Glasgow in 1985.

 He took up a new chair in Primary Care Research and Development at the University of Dundee in 1998.
 He was appointed as the Director of the Scottish School of Primary Care in 2007.
 He took up the chair of the UK Heads of department of Primary Care in 2010.
-The following year he chaired the RCGP’s Research Paper of the Year Award panel.
+The following year he chaired the RCGP's Research Paper of the Year Award panel.

 In February 2014 he was appointed as the first Gordon F. Cheesbrough Research Chair in Family and Community Medicine at North York General Hospital, which was the first position of its kind in Canada.

 In 2015 he gave the James Mackenzie Lecture for the Royal College of General Practitioners.

 Published research

-He has published more than 200 journal articles.
-In 2009 he was awarded “Research Paper of the Year” at the BMJ Group awards.
+As of 2024, Sullivan's research output includes more than 300 published articles.
+In 2009 he was awarded "Research Paper of the Year" at the BMJ Group awards.